EPFL-bADAboum/website/_includes/question2.md

 <h4> Non-winners </h4>

 It seems that the difference between the distributions is less significant in this case, as suggested by the KS test.
-The test indicates that we cannot reject the null hypothesis (P-Value bigger that 0.05), meaning we cannot confirm that the distributions for positive and negative reviews are different.
+The test indicates that we cannot reject the null hypothesis (p-value bigger that 0.05), meaning we cannot confirm that the distributions for positive and negative reviews are different.

 <br>